Moshe Gafni: Political career

 He was first elected to the Knesset on Degel HaTorah's list in 1988, and was appointed Deputy Minister of Religious Affairs in Yitzhak Shamir's government in 1990.
 For the 1992 elections, the party joined Agudat Yisrael in forming an alliance called United Torah Judaism, which won four seats.
 Although he initially lost his seat, Gafni entered the Knesset in 1994 as part of a rotation agreement between the two factions.
 A similar arrangement operated after the 1996 elections, with Gafni taking the seat for the first half of the session (i. e., until 1998).

 Early elections in 1999 meant that Gafni re-appeared in the Knesset sooner than expected.
 This time, no rotation agreement was in place, so he served his full term, and was re-elected in both 2003 and 2006.
 When Degel HaTorah split from Agudat Yisrael during the latter stages of the 16th Knesset, Gafni was appointed the party's Parliamentary Group Chairman.

 In the 18th Knesset, Gafni was the chairman of the Knesset's financial committee.

+Rabbi Dov Lando released a statement on 5 September 2026, indicating that Gafni would not be given a slot on the party's list in the 2026 Israeli legislative election, calling for a "refresh" with the party's Knesset members.